PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 You will be part of the team that grades our weekly assignments, which typically alternate between a written homework (_i.e._ pen-and-paper pset) and a programming assignment (_i.e._ IPython notebook).
 Typically, you will grade one problem or sub-program most weeks according to a rubric as well as handle regrade requests for your problem.

-**Application:** Make sure to fill out our supplementary Google form ([https://forms.gle/rJdjtuB4w9vAMmLm6](https://forms.gle/gn6r8tL36ztgR1xN9)) as well as the regular UCA application form.
+**Application:** Make sure to fill out our supplementary Google form (https://forms.gle/4DzjvT6aBSK45PCe8) as well as the regular UCA application form.

 **Responsibilities (~6 hrs/week):**

-- Attend and actively participate in 1-hour grading meeting each week (Thu 4:30-5:30pm for Fall 2025)

-- Grade asynchronously one problem or sub-problem (~5 hours/week) for the entire class (weekly grading period starts Thursday 4:30pm and is due Tuesdays EOD for Fall 2025)
+- Grade asynchronously one problem or sub-problem (~5 hours/week) for the entire class (weekly grading period starts Thursday 6:30pm and is due Tuesdays EOD for Fall 2026)

 **Requirements:**